×

 What do people find most challenging about the culture in Kratie?

 "Expats in Kratie often find the language barrier to be the most challenging aspect of the local culture, as not many locals speak English.
 The lack of Western amenities and conveniences can also be a challenge, as the city is not as developed as other parts of Cambodia.
 The local cuisine, which is significantly different from Western food, can also be difficult for some expats to adjust to.
 The pace of life in Kratie is much slower than what most Westerners are used to, which can be frustrating for some.
 Additionally, the local customs and traditions, which are deeply ingrained in the society, can be difficult for expats to understand and navigate.
-Lastly, the hot and humid climate can also be a challenge for those not used to such weather conditions," said one expat who made the move to Kratie.
+Lastly, the hot and humid climate can also be a challenge for those not used to such weather conditions," said one expat in Kratie.

 What residency documents or visas did I need if I will be in Kratie for a while?

 "If you plan to stay in Kratie for an extended period, you will need to obtain a visa.
 The type of visa you need depends on the purpose of your stay.
 If you are going for tourism, you can apply for a tourist visa which is valid for 30 days.
 However, if you plan to work or do business, you will need a business or ordinary visa.
 For long-term stays, you can extend your ordinary visa for up to a year.
 This type of visa requires a work permit.
 You can apply for these visas at a Cambodian embassy or consulate before you travel, or on arrival in Cambodia.
 You will also need a passport that is valid for at least six months beyond the date of your entry into Cambodia.
 It's also recommended to have at least two blank pages in your passport for the visa stamp.
 In addition to these, you may need to provide proof of onward travel and sufficient funds for your stay.
-It's also important to note that visa regulations can change, so it's advisable to check the latest information from the Cambodian embassy or consulate before you travel," explained one person living in Kratie, Cambodia.
+It's also important to note that visa regulations can change, so it's advisable to check the latest information from the Cambodian embassy or consulate before you travel," said one person in Kratie.

 What cultural blunders should I try to avoid making in Kratie?